 Return to Washington

-Around 1880, Anna Lowell Woodbury rented 1228 N St. NW, a plain three-story brick house with the words “School of Cookery” on the western façade.
+Around 1880, Anna Lowell Woodbury rented a plain, three-story brick house at 1228 N St. NW, in Logan Circle.
+It had the words “School of Cookery” on the western façade.
 That first year, the school taught 12 girls plain cooking and the elements of good housekeeping, while “trying to elevate their intellectual and moral standards,” the Boston Transcript reported.

 Her mission was to teach the basics of cooking with recipes that were attractive, interesting and useful.
 They can be found in Lessons in Cookery (view it here).
 One lesson teaches how to prepare beef tea and other food for the sick, about which Anna Lowell Woodbury knew a great deal.

 It cost $10-$15 a year to teach each student, but tuition was free.
-Anna Lowell Woodbury quietly financed the school, with help from renters on the upper floors, donations from Bostonians, paid classes for advanced students and the sale of cakes and breads from the school’s ovens.
+Woodbury quietly financed the school.
+She had help from renters on the upper floors, donations from Bostonians, paid classes for advanced students and the sale of cakes and breads from the school’s ovens.

 The public schools in Washington, D.C., began to teach women to cook.
 By 1888, eight years after it started, the School of Cookery and its teachers taught 900 students.